 I talked but my voice didn’t make a sound; mocks accompanied me since I can remember.

-My family and friends laughed of that boy that went nuts every day for wanting to be “normal” like everyone else… The joke that my repetitions caused was my biggest disgrace.
+My family and friends laughed at that boy that went nuts every day for wanting to be “normal” like everyone else… The joke that my repetitions caused was my biggest disgrace.